Supporting local businesses and the communities that rely on them.

-Grant began his professional career after college working in Governor Schwarzenegger's office in Sacramento, California.
-He was responsible for ensuring that several of the Governor's key workforce development initiatives in healthcare were implemented at the agency and local level.
-After graduating from law school, Grant spent a little more time in politics before switching to advising technology clients in contract negotiations and transactions.
+Grant began his professional career working in Governor Schwarzenegger's office in Sacramento, California.
+There, he was responsible for ensuring that several of the Governor's key workforce development initiatives in healthcare were implemented at the statewide and local levels.
+After a little more time in politics, Grant switched to advising technology clients in technology contract negotiations and transactions.

 Yash brings 10 years' professional engineering experience, from young startups-ups to major companies like Google and Etsy.
 His roles have ranged from tech lead / project management to greenfield development and building teams.
 At Google, Yash worked on open-source projects and on the open-source adaptation of internal data pipeline tool.
 At Etsy, he worked on the Continuous Deployment team wherein he managed the CI system served as an in-house consultant.

 Lead iOS Developer